Monday, July 07, 2025

 The post enlightenment sea of faith

 In part I of this series I described how in the first episode of his Sea of Faith series atheist theologian Don Cupitt was beguiled (like many others, such as the North American Intelligent Design community) by the "natural forces" vs "intelligent design" dichotomy.
 For Cupitt the inference was that natural law is just that, namely "natural" and therefore a process with its own internal (clockwork?) dynamic thus dispensing with the need for a prime divine mover either as an initiator and/or as the sustainer of natural processes.
-Cupitt fell for the tempting and popularist reaction which sees in high organization a self-sufficient and self-sustaining machine.
+Cupitt has kowtowed to the tempting and popularist reaction which sees in high organization a self-sufficient and self-sustaining machine.

 Cupitt's response contrasts with the classical science thinkers such as Descartes, Galileo, Newton, Faraday and Maxwell whose faith underwrote their successful attempts to unlock the secrets of the breathtaking cosmic order, an order believed by Christians to be created and sustained by God everywhere and everywhen.
 In contrast, as I wrote in Part I, Cupitt's view was as follows: